Is It Safe to Store Passwords on iPhone Notes? (3 Tips)

 Password category in Trustworthy

-In addition to best-in-class security, Trustworthy features a section dedicated exclusively for passwords.
+In addition to best-in-class security, Trustworthy features a section dedicated exclusively to passwords.
 In this section, you can create different tiles for each of your passwords.
 You can then add a title for each password, making it easier to find in the future.

-Compared to iPhone Notes, Trustworthy offers:
+Compared with iPhone Notes, Trustworthy offers:

 • Enhanced security protocols